 You should hold:

-Any pair dealt to you
+- Any pair dealt to you

-Any three cards to a straight flush.
+- Any three cards to a straight flush

-Pai Gow Poker
+Casino Poker Games - Pai Gow Poker

 Another very popular form of casino poker game is Pai Gow, named after the Chinese domino game of the same name.
-Unlike “real” poker, you only bet once at the beginning of the hand before you’re dealt 7 cards from the 53-card deck (52 cards plus one joker).
+Unlike “real” poker, you only bet once at the beginning of the hand before you’re dealt seven cards from the 53-card deck (52 cards plus one joker).

 Your task is to make your seven cards into two strong poker hands.
 Your “back” hand (or “big” hand) uses five cards, like traditional poker.
 Your “front” hand (or “small” hand) is just two cards and only high cards or a pair.

 Your big hand has to outrank your small hand.
 See the official poker hand rankings here:

 The Joker can be used to complete a straight or flush in your five-card hand.
 If not, it’s an ace.
 In your two-card hand it can only be an ace.

 Once your two hands are set you compare them to the dealer.
 If both are better, you get paid 1:1.
-If only hand is better it's a push.
-If both are worse, you lose.
+If only one hand is better it's a push.

-Basic Pai Gow Strategy
+Best Pai Gow Poker Strategy

 If you can make a strong five-card hand, though, like a straight or better, go for that.